robsterlini/robsterlini-frontend/src/journal/2021/better-css-strikethroughs.md

 }
 ```

-{% figureFull
+{{ figure(
+  [{
-  "journal/better-css-strikethroughs/during.png",
+    "src": "journal/better-css-strikethroughs/during.png",
-  "534x222",
-  "A screenshot showing the obscured line-through",
+    "alt": "A screenshot showing the obscured line-through",
+    "width": 533,
+    "height": 222
+  }],
+  layout="full",
-  "The line is now correctly positioned, but the ink-skip means that it isn’t behaving as we would want it to."
+  caption="The line is now correctly positioned, but the ink-skip means that it isn’t behaving as we would want it to."
-%}
+) }}

 ## The complete solution